scikit-hep/awkward/docs-sphinx/reference/ak.types.ArrayType.rst

     >>> type(ak.type(array.layout))
     <class 'awkward.types.ListType'>

-In addition to the properties and methods described in :doc:`ak.types.Type`, an ArrayType has the following.
+In addition to the properties and methods described in :class:`ak.types.Type`, an ArrayType has the following.

 .. py:class:: ArrayType(type, length, parameters=None, typestr=None)